Why is a Conservatorship Bond Required?

 How much does a Conservatorship Bond cost?

-If you have an excellent credit score, typically you will pay 0.5% of the bond amount as your bond cost (also known as the premium).
+Typically you will pay 0.5% of the bond amount as your bond cost (also known as the premium).
+However, as bonds get larger (usually over $500,000), there is a sliding scale and the premium will be less than 0.5%.

 For example, if the bond amount is $200,000: